dev-cetera/df_generate_dart_models/README.md

 ### Step 5

-Open the terminal and navigate to `lib/models/model_user`, then run `dfmdl`.
+Open the terminal and navigate to `lib/models/model_user`, then run `-models`.
 This will generate the `_model_user.g.dart` file in the same directory.
-In editors like VS Code, you can right-click on the folder and select _“Open in Integrated Terminal”_ to open the terminal directly at the desired location, and then run `dfmdl` to generate the file.
+In editors like VS Code, you can right-click on the folder and select _“Open in Integrated Terminal”_ to open the terminal directly at the desired location, and then run `-models` to generate the file.

 ## Contributing and Discussions